-Healthcare fraud is one of the most difficult offenses to plead in an indictment and Prosecutors who are not familiar with charging health care fraud routinely fail to properly draft the indictment.
-Unfortunately, attorneys who are not skilled and experienced at defending health care fraud cases, easily overlook these mistakes — to the detriment of their client.
+Healthcare fraud is one of the most difficult offenses to plead in an indictment.
+Yet, prosecutors who are not familiar with charging healthcare fraud routinely fail to properly draft the indictment.
+And general criminal law attorneys who are not skilled and experienced at defending healthcare fraud cases easily overlook these mistakes — to the detriment of their client.

 More specifically, an indictment in a health care fraud case must set forth what the scheme was designed to deprive the victim of (money, items or services) and then describe the means the scheme was designed to be accomplished.

 Send this to a friend